Performance of XML-based applications: a case-study

 Each context-wide cache then serves as a provider for request-specific caches.
 These

 request-specific caches store items in memory for the duration of a given request.
-The

-request-specific caches were originally developed to fulfill a contract implied by the XSLT
+request-specific caches were originally developed to fulfill a contract implied by

 specification, which requires that a document, once read via functions like